S

 milk bread buns

-The bread uses a technique called Tangzhong which makes a paste from water, milk and flour cooked briefly on the stove.
-This paste is added to the dough for two reasons: helps keep it extra soft, and helps the bread keep longer, as well as keeping it from drying out as quickly.
-I think milk bread is like little pieces of clouds or a bread version of cotton candy.
+Milk bread uses a technique called Tangzhong which makes a paste from milk and flour (sometimes milk, water, and flour) cooked briefly on the stove.
+This paste is added to the dough for two reasons: first, it helps keep it extra soft, and second it helps the bread keep longer, as well as keeping it from drying out as quickly.
+Breads like brioche are often soft but these take the cake.
+Eating milk bread buns is like little pieces of clouds or a bread version of cotton candy.

 Honestly, I could probably eat these milk bread buns daily.
 This recipe makes the dough into buns, but you can very easily transform this into a loaf if you prefer (Japanese Milk Bread Loaf).
 I also created some dessert versions if you try these (or skip straight to) and want to have a sweeter version: Chocolate Malt Milk Buns or Milk Bread Chocolate Babka.
 One is a chocolate bun stuffed with chocolate and a chocolate glaze, and one is a standard milk bread swirled with dark chocolate filling.